pjacferreira/flow-sequencer/README.md

 ### Important

-1. 'context' has to an javascript object.
+1. 'context' has to be a javascript object.
 2. If you don't pass in a 'context' object, an empty object '{}' will be used as the context.
 3. The 'context' object will serve as the 'this' for all the methods (callbacks) used within the Sequence.

-Within a method (callback) used in the Sequence the 'this' will always point to the 'context' object, WHICH, has been augmented with a series of functions that continue the flow.
+Within a method (callback) used in the Sequence the 'this' will always point to the 'context' object, WHICH, has been augmented with a series of functions to manage the Sequence's flow.

 ## 'context' methods

-context.next() - Pass Control to the 'next' element in the sequence (method, if/then/else, loop, etc) context.break() - Break out of a sequence or loop (in a parent sequence, it's more or less equivalent to .end()) context.end() - End the Sequence (break's out of any loops nested and sequences) context.errors() - register's errors in the sequence, and depending on the error settings, will break out of sequence or loop.
+context.next() - Pass Control to the 'next' element in the sequence (method, if/then/else, loop, etc) context.break() - Break out of a sequence or loop (in a parent sequence, it's more or less equivalent to .end()) context.end() - End the Sequence (break out of any loops nested and sequences) context.errors() - register's errors in the sequence, and depending on the error settings, will break out of sequence or loop.

 ## Examples

+### Sequence Control structure

 ```js
 ...